 Introduction

-Global construction output will grow by 85% to $15.5 trillion worldwide by 2030, and of this increase, 70% is being led by 8 nations: China, US, India, Indonesia, UK, Mexico, Canada and Nigeria (HM Government, 2013; Global Construction Perspectives and Oxford Economics, 2015).
+Global construction output is expected to grow by 85% to $15.5 trillion worldwide by 2030, and of this increase, 70% is being led by 8 nations: China, US, India, Indonesia, UK, Mexico, Canada and Nigeria (HM Government, 2013; Global Construction Perspectives and Oxford Economics, 2015).
 The UK economy, ranking number 5 out of the 8 in terms of construction output, moved out of recession in the last quarter of 2009 following six consecutive quarters of negative growth (House of Commons Library, 2010).
 The UK has now been identified as the “stand out construction market in Europe” and the only G7 Country to Move Up in Global Ranking for growth, and between now and 2030, is set to rise to become the world’s sixth largest and Europe’s largest construction market (Global Construction Perspectives and Oxford Economics, 2015).
 UK construction, which currently contributes £90bn annually to the UK economy, will therefore become increasingly more important in the global context.
 However, there have been consistent calls from government and other respected sources for improved levels of productivity and cultural change in the construction sector (Latham, 1994; DTI, 1998; Barker, 2004; MMC Cross Industry Group, 2006, HM Government, 2013), with the most recent of which is the Farmer Review of the UK Construction Labour Model (2016) report “Modernise or Die – time to decide the industry future”.
 Farmer highlights the construction sector’s low productivity and predictability, structural and leadership fragmentation, and financial fragility.
 These challenges are all underpinned by a dysfunctional training and recruitment process that are wrapped in a culture of declining trust and collaboration.

 Offsite construction has been identified by the UK Government 2025 Construction Strategy (HM Government, 2013) as a vehicle for delivering the improvement targets set (see section 2.0).
 The offsite construction sector in the UK is however, currently estimated to only represent 7% of total construction output, equating to £1.5billion per annum (UKCES, 2013).
 Therefore, in order that offsite construction become a vehicle for construction delivery, it needs to operate at scale.
 Further, in order to scale, there is a need for change in construction culture including multi-skilling, interdisciplinary collaboration, and greater flexibility within a number of job roles (UKCES, 2013; Goulding & Arif, 2013).